One of the world’s leading energy firms is developing a construction arbitration practice to match

 Resource contractors have also instructed the firm to represent them in a number of maritime boundary disputes, including between Nicaragua and Colombia, Cyprus and Turkey, and Lebanon and Israel.

-In the Panama Canal matter, it’s acting for the Panama Canal Authority against a European consortium; meanwhile, in the South Stream pipeline matter, it’s acting for Eni Saipem, which was contracted by Gazprom entity South Stream to lay the submarine sections of the pipeline.
+In the Panama Canal case, it’s acting for the Panama Canal Authority against a European consortium, while in the Pipeline case, it’s acting for Eni Saipem, which was contracted by Gazprom entity South Stream to lay the submarine sections of the pipeline.

 The firm helped Spectra Energy defeat a US$170 million claim by ExxonMobil.
 It also won a US$20 million award for Niska Energy during a disagreement about the final purchase price of gas storage facilities in North America.